Portrait of Liu Ziyin

 Office: Room 26-209, MIT

 I am a researcher at MIT and NTT Research.
 My research lies at the mysterious-and-fantastic union and intersection of mathematics, physics, neuroscience and artificial intelligence.
 At MIT, I work with Prof. Isaac Chuang.
 I also collaborate with Prof. Tomaso Poggio in the BCS department.
 My research focus is on the theoretical foundation of deep learning.
 Prior to coming to MIT, I received my PhD in physics at the University of Tokyo under the supervision of Prof. Masahito Ueda.
 I received a Bachelor's degree in physics and mathematics at Carnegie Mellon University.
 I also serve as an Area Chair for NeurIPS and ICLR.
 Personally, I am interested in art, literature, and philosophy.
 I also play Go.
-Also, Paul Liang is my great great great friend.
 If you have questions or want to collaborate, or just want to say hi, feel free to send an email.

 Talks I gave recently: